So, you'd like to join a C.S.A...

 - -Ottawa, Hintonburg,45 Armstrong rd (at 'Meat Press'), pick up Tuesdays 4pm to 6pm

 - -On Farm, 24 ch.
 Sixth line east, Bristol, QC.
-Pick up Wednesdays 4pm to 6pm
+Pick up Tuesday through Friday 2 pm to 7pm

 You should allocate 10 to 15 minutes to complete your pick-up each week.
 Our baskets are delivered 'market style' which means you get to pick out your produce, and make choices about what you would like to take, or maybe trade.
 Some items are to be weighed or counted out by the member, other items are bunched.

 You should plan to bring your own produce bags, and shopping bags/boxes.

 Vegetables will be available fresh and in-season, which means that you will see a difference in what is available at each time of the year.
 Springtime brings greens, peas, garlic scapes and tender salad turnips.
 Early summer you will receive heads of lettuce, crunchy green beans, summer squash and juicy cucumbers (to name a few).
 Mid summer is when the real fun starts with beautiful, multi colored tomatoes, bell and hot peppers, decadent eggplants and lots of leafy greens.
 And finally, as Autumn approaches, your baskets will contain winter squash, potatoes, onions and all of the lovely root vegetables.
 And that's just the beginning...

 What if I'm unsure how to use all of the veggies?